For Immediate Release: Tuesday, January 31, 2016

 “Last month we stood in front of a rent-controlled apartment building that had been converted into an illegal hotel by a commercial operator in Columbia Heights,” Elizabeth Falcon, the Executive Director of the DC Jobs with Justice said Tuesday.
 “That commercial operator and others like him are illegally taking away affordable housing our working families badly need.
 This legislation puts a solid framework in place for short-term rentals that is clear, fair, and protects our communities from illegal commercial operations.”

-Key Provisions of the Bill:
+Key Provisions of the Bill, as introduced:

 - New short-term rental license category created: A new category of Basic Business License for short-term rentals is created to address the unique challenges of short-term rental businesses.